 The materials to be composted will be put into long concrete bunkers, covering a network of air ducts in the floor.
 This state-of-the-art system, called a Covered Aerated Static Pile (CASP) system, will push air up through or pull air down through the solid materials to maintain ideal composting conditions and control odors.
 Air flows will be exhausted through a biolayer or the same biofilter as air from the receiving building to maximize efficiency of the odor control system.

 Selection of the facility’s location will go through a rigorous and transparent public review process.

 Since there is currently no organic material processing facility within Sonoma County, all collected green material and food scraps are currently transported to compost facilities in Napa, Mendocino, Marin, and Contra Costa counties.
 Sending material out-of-county comes with significant costs, and putting trucks on the road for longer trips contributes to greenhouse gases.

-Various sites are being evaluated.
-Renewable Sonoma is currently negotiating with the City of Santa Rosa to lease City-owned property near the Laguna Treatment Plant.
-The preferred location in that area, on Llano Road, is currently used by the City for its biosolids composting facility.
+Renewable Sonoma is currently negotiating with the City of Santa Rosa to lease City-owned property near the Laguna Treatment Plant that is currently being used by the City for its biosolids composting facility.

 (Aerial view of Laguna Treatment Plant and vicinity)

 Projected schedule for locating and implementing the new facility.